 Everyone involved with the podcast is a volunteer, from the producer to the episode contributors to the listeners who tweet, email, and post their reactions, comments, and questions.
 Dozens of language teachers have contributed to the podcast as a guest or interviewer, and you can find a list of all of them by episode or alphabetically by last name!

-And, please welcome our newest volunteer, Janina Hanson!
-In her new role, Janina will be identifying quotable moments from the episode to share on social media.
+Janina Hanson is a regular contributor to the podcast.
+In her role, she identifies quotable moments from the episode to share on social media.
 We’re so excited to have her on board!

 Janina is a Middle School Spanish teacher at Latin School of Chicago.
 She was born and raised in Lima, Peru and came to the United States as part of a teaching exchange program to further her education and professional development.
 Janina earned a B.A. in Elementary Education from Pontifical Catholic University of Peru and a M.A in Curriculum and Instruction from Concordia University Chicago.
 She holds an endorsement in ESL and Bilingual Education and is currently starting a new role as a Middle School language department chair at Latin.